mvolkmann/blog/src/smalltalk.md

 TODO: Why does `allClassVarNames` return a `Set` when `allInstVarNames` returns an `Array`?
 TODO: Is there a way to get all the message categories used by a class?

+To run code on every instance of a given class, send the `allInstancesDo:` message to the class.

 ## Code Management

 Selecting Help ...
 Code management in Cuis from the World menu